Domain-based user embedding for competing events on social media: Data and Methods

 For comparisons, we used four benchmark models, each of which utilizes a different type of embedding representation: retweet networks, tweet texts, retweeted online articles, or hashtags~\cite{Xu2022}.

 To construct network-based benchmark models that use retweet network and hashtag co-occurrence network structures independently, we employed Node2vec to obtain embedding representations.
 Node2vec focuses solely on network topology and disregards other node attributes.
 This makes it easy to scale to large graphs using techniques like optimization, parallel processing, and efficient data structures, making it useful for many real-world applications.
 The embedding representation from a retweet network is obtained by applying the Node2vec to its graph object.

 A hashtag co-occurrence network can be another method to characterize topics~\cite{Xu2022}.
 We therefore employed concatenated hashtag-based user embeddings as a benchmark to represent each user involved in competing events.
 In the model, hashtags in the text object were regarded as a co-occurrence if the same user included them in any of their tweets.
 For instance, if a user used ``\#QAnon'' ``\#COVID19'' in a tweet and later used ``\#Biden'' and ``\#COVID19'' in another tweet, then, ``\#QAnon'', ``\#COVID19'',and``\#Biden'' would be regarded as co-occurring hashtags for that user.

-For content-based models---tweet text and retweeted Web articles, a ``longformer-base-4096'' model started from the RoBERTa \citep{1907.11692} checkpoint and pre-trained on long documents is used for calculating embeddings.
-The content-based embedding is then forwarded to stacked bidirectional LSTMs.
+For content-based benchmark models that use tweet texts and retweeted online articles independently, a ``longformer-base-4096'' model started from the RoBERTa \cite{1907.11692} checkpoint and pretrained on long documents is used for calculating embeddings.
+The content-based embedding is subsequently forwarded to stacked bidirectional LSTMs.
 Concatenating the forward and backward directions yields the latent representation of tweets.
-The baseline model employed a context-aware attention technique to assign significant words to the final linguistic representation \citep{DBLP:journals/corr/BahdanauCB14}.
+Such benchmark models employ a context-aware attention technique to assign significant words to the final linguistic representation~\cite{DBLP:journals/corr/BahdanauCB14}.

-As previous research showed \citep{SIP-2021-0055}, a hashtag co-occurrence network could be used as a method of topic representation, and different topics' latent linguistic features could be clustered in different regions.
-We therefore employed concatenated hashtag-based user embeddings to represent each user involved in competing events.

-In this model, hashtags in the text object were deemed as a co-occurrence if the same user included them in any of his/her tweets.
-Suppose one input ``\#QAnon'' ``\#COVID19'' in a tweet, and then input ``\#Biden'' and ``\#COVID19'' in another tweet.
-In this case, ``\#QAnon'', ``\#CCOVID19'' and ``\#Biden'' are deemed as co-occurred hashtags.